Jac0912/Note/Toefl/writing/writing-practice.md

 - does-did
 - the water from the Pacific Ocean, which is less salty than **that of** the lake
 - in the long-term
+## 1.3. classic-53
+In the lecture, the professor casts doubt on the reading passage's idea that taxes on unhealthy products can bring more benefits to society.
+The professor asserts that implementing the methods mentioned in the passage is meaningless.
+Firstly, the passage claims that higher taxes can discourage unhealthy behaviors among individuals who are addicted to cigarettes or unhealthy food.
+However, the professor disputes this theory, stating that there is no denying that the taxes will lead people to choose cheaper and lower-quality cigarettes that pose higher health risks.
+What is more, owing to the high price of the unhealthy food, individuals will spend less money buying healthy food.
+Additionally, the author of the reading passage points out that investing the taxes in medical care is financially fair.
+Nonetheless, the professor counters this by pointing out that this policy is definitely unfair to those people with lower income, which literally causes a huge financial burden to them.
+Finally, the lecturer challenges the reading passage's claim that government can use the revenue to build projects that are beneficial to social health.
+On the contrary, the professor contends that, given that government is highly dependent on the taxes from cigarettes, it will be unlikely to eliminate unhealthy methods.
+- 拼写：literally / government / definitely / beneficial
+- prohibit / discourage
+- of -> among
+- be addicted to
+- make -> lead
+- **pose** risks
+- be unfair to

 # 2. academic writing
 ## 2.1. class 8